samkramer6/IRES_2023_Acoustics_Array/ReadMe.md

 Summer 2023

+> [!NOTE]
+> This is not the only documentation on the acoustics setup.

 ## Files:
 ### 1. Test Log -
 This is the test log that is for official tests where data acquisition of bat flight is